OmerTu/GoogleHomeKodi/README.md

 "Hey Google, set kodi volume to 60"

 ### **Play PVR channel:**
-"Hey Google, switch kodi to BBC channel"
+"Hey Google, switch kodi to BBC channel" or "Hey Google, switch kodi to channel 10"

 ### **Turn on TV:**
 "Hey Google, switch to kodi" --> will turn on the TV and switch to Kodi's HDMI input